ascholerChemeketa/cs160Reader/_sources/CSPTeasers/computeTurtles.rst

    ::

-        from turtle import *
+        import turtle
-        space = Screen()
-        alex = Turtle()
+        alex = turtle.Turtle()
         alex.forward(100)

-Just by going forward, backward, left, and right, we can have a turtle draw a shape.
+Just by going forward, backward, left, and right, we can have a turtle draw a shape:

 .. fillintheblank:: cspteasers_computeturtles3